Government tax agencies do not solicit your personal information by phone or email.

 Either way, these crafty crooks then use the information they have gained to commit identity theft, draining the bank account of funds or charging huge cash advances using the credit cards.

 Tax rebate scams quickly spread abroad, especially to Britain, Australia and New Zealand.
 In those countries, one popular scenario is for the victim to be told that the rebate can only be activated if a (comparatively) smaller sum be sent by wire to a supposed government agency, such as a “Department of Finance” or “Office of State Revenue.”
 This, so the story goes, is because the rebate is only valid if the total tax collected surpasses a certain sum.
 Once it does, however, the taxpayer will receive a rebate much larger than that one additional payment.
 But, once again, there is no rebate and no connection whatsoever with any government agency.

 In January 2018, British tax authorities requested that 150 different websites involved in tax rebate scams be taken down.
 “In the run up to the self-assessment tax deadline of 31 January criminals ramp up their efforts to rip off honest taxpayers,” Her Majesty’s Revenue & Customs warned.

 Always be on the alert when anyone who contacts you out of the blue asks you to transfer money by wire.
 Scammers prefer this route because it’s considered the most difficult to reverse.
 Here’s some bad news for the scammers: MyChargeBack offers its clients wire transfer recalls.

-If you think you have been victimized by a tax rebate scam, consult with our fund recovery experts at MyChargeBack.
+If you think you’ve been the victim of a tax rebate scam, contact the fund recovery experts at MyChargeBack.